henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1632122297/58FAFD5F-92F5-4D38-9C93-BFD3DB5C0CEB_vtggec.png"/>

 Each of these lines through the origin is a vector space. you can't escape any line by adding or scaling vectors that lie in it. the same goes for lines through the origin in 3D: they are all of the linear combinations of a single 3D vector, and they form a vector space.
-This is the first example of a general way of building subspaces: picking a vector and seeing all of the linear combinations that must come with it.
+This is the first example of a general way of building **subspaces**: *picking a vector and seeing all of the linear combinations that must come with it*.

 ### spanning bigger space

-Given a set of one or more vectors, their **span** is defined as the set of all linear combinations.
+Given a set of one or more vectors, their **span** is defined as the *set of all linear combinations*.
 The important part of the span is that *it’s automatically a vector subspace*.

 To rephrase what we just discovered, the span of a single vector v is a line through the origin.
 We denote a **set** of objects by including them in curly braces, so the set containing only v is `{v}`, and the span of this set could be written `span({v})`.

 As soon as we include another vector w, which is **not parallel** to v, the space gets bigger because we are no longer constrained to a single linear direction.
 The span of the set of two vectors `{v,w}` includes two lines, `span({v})` and `span({w})`, as well as linear combinations including both v and w, which lie on neither line (figure 6.17).

 > once we have 2 non parallel vectors we can reach any point in the plane with a linear combination
 >
-> entire-plane = span({v,w})
->
-> most strikingly for the standard basis vectors.
+> `entire-plane = span({v,w})` most strikingly for the standard basis vectors.
 Any point (x, y) can be reached as the linear combination
-> $$
+>$$
 > x · (1, 0) + y · (0, 1).
 > $$
 >